Finite Population Identification and Design-Based Sensitivity Analysis: Further Extensions

 which bounds the sup-norm distance between the population distributions of potential outcomes in the treatment and control groups.
 We could then derive identified sets for the parameter of interest under this assumption, for a fixed $K$.
-Given a randomization design, we could them compute the worst case design-probability that \eqref{eq:supNormBalance} holds, which would lead to a design-based sensitivity analysis.
-This alternative approach suggests that analyzing different forms of balance might lead to tighter bounds than those based on mean balance alone.
-Thus the choice of balance metric in our analysis could be thought of as analogous to the choice of the test statistic in classical randomization tests.
-Whether such gains are possible will likely depend on the parameter of interest; for example, it is not clear if such distributional notations of balance have any additional implications for mean parameters like ATE.
-Alternative balance metrics may be more appropriate for studying parameters beyond ATE, however.
+Given a randomization design, we could then compute the worst case design-probability that \eqref{eq:supNormBalance} holds, which would lead to a design-based sensitivity analysis.

+Different forms of balance might lead to different bounds than those based on mean balance.
+Thus the choice of balance metric in our analysis could be loosely thought of as analogous to the choice of the test statistic in classical randomization tests.
+Exactly how much the bounds vary with the choice of balance metric will likely depend on the parameter of interest.
+Alternative balance metrics may be more appropriate for studying parameters beyond ATE.
 For example, the sup-norm distance in equation \eqref{eq:supNormBalance} will likely work well for identification of quantile treatment effects (QTEs) since these are defined using inverses of the unconditional population cdfs $\Prob^\text{true}(Y(x) \leq y) \coloneqq \frac{1}{N} \sum_{i=1}^N \indicator[Y_i(x) \leq y]$.
 We leave a full exploration of these questions to future work.